Universal Workshop

-New edition 2012, amplified and with a variety of illustrations (including cartoons) — making this popular product even more attractive!
+Enlarged edition, with added illustrations (including cartoons) — making this popular walking model even more attractive!

 Instructions for using common objects such as nuts to make a solar-system model, over a distance of 1000 yards.
 It could be called a Model, Walk, or Happening.
 Tested many times with groups of children, who invariably are spellbound by the incredible distances.
-Since it also leads to a vivid grasp of light-years, star sizes, etc., it is an ideal opener to any astronomy course.
+Since it also leads to a vivid grasp of light-years, star sizes, etc., it is an ideal opener to any astronomy course, for students of any age.

 This description was twice printed in magazines, and was revised and reprinted as a booklet because there are so many requests for copies of it.
-The exercise has been performed annually or monthly by some astronomy clubs and at the American Museum of Natural History, New York; has been proposed as an installation in the city of Portland, Oregon; and we know of it being done in Peru, Guadeloupe, Iceland, Japan, and along a kilometer of the Great Wall of China.
+The exercise (first devised for children in an Indian reservation) has been performed annually or monthly by some astronomy clubs and at the American Museum of Natural History, New York; has been proposed as an installation in Portland, Oregon. and other cities; and we know of it being performed in Peru, Guadeloupe, Iceland, Japan, and along a kilometer of the Great Wall of China.

 $12.95